-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) exe outsta wa ghted-average rcise price of anding options, arrants and rights (2) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) (3) Equity compensation plans approved by security holders Equity compensation plans not approved by security holders 1,000,000,000(4) \$ 0.0005 Total 1,000,000,000 \$ 0.0005
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted exercise outstandin warran righ price of ng options, nts and Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) (3) Equity compensation plans approved by security holders Equity compensation plans not approved by security holders 1,000,000,000(4) \$ 0.0005 Total 1,000,000,000 \$ 0.0005

-(1) Historically, the Company has granted restricted shares that are subject to forfeiture.
+- (1) Historically, the Company has granted restricted shares that are subject to forfeiture.
+Pursuant to SEC guidance, these RSUs are not reportable in the table above. - (2) Historically, the Company has granted restricted shares that are subject to forfeiture.
 Pursuant to SEC guidance, these RSUs are not reportable in the table above.

-- (2) Historically, the Company has granted restricted shares that are subject to forfeiture.
-Pursuant to SEC guidance, these RSUs are not reportable in the table above.
-Restricted shares subject to forfeiture have a weighted average exercise price of \$0.00. - (3) The Company equity compensation grants to date have been approved on a grant-by-grant basis, as opposed to under an umbrella equity compensation plan establishing a total number of grants available. - (4) On February 27, 2019, Donald Steinberg and Charles Larsen cancelled their respective options totaling in the aggregate 1,000,000,000 options.
+Restricted shares subject to forfeiture have a weighted average exercise price of \$0.00. - (3) The Company equity compensation grants to date have been approved on a grant-by-grant basis, as opposed to under an umbrella equity compensation plan establishing a total number of grants available. - (4) On February 27, 2019, Donald Steinberg and Charles Larsen cancelled their respective options totaling in the aggregard 1,000,000,000 options.